victorwss/flappy-bird-racing/README.md

 so watch out.
 But, you have infinite lifes, and will respawn a few seconds after the death, so you can always try again until you do it.

-First, choose if you want the easy mode (5 levels) or the hard mode (13 levels).
-They gets harder and harder.
+First, choose if you want the easy mode (5 levels + ending in level 6) or the hard mode (13 levels + ending in level 14).
+The levels get harder and harder as you progress through them.
 Then, you also select how many players you want to have, from 1 to 6.

 ## The players